Thread Vs Matter: What’s the Difference (Easy To Understand)

 How Thread and Matter Work Together

-Thread is the telephone—how devices in your smart home connect.
-Matter is the language—how those devices understand each other.
+Thread is the telephone, how devices in your smart home connect.
+Matter is the language, how those devices understand each other.
 Without Thread, devices can’t “call” each other.
 Without Matter, devices can’t “talk” to each other properly.
-But when Thread and Matter work together, they create a smart home where all your gadgets can chat, share, and make your life easier!
+But when Thread and Matter work together, they create a smart home where all your smart devices can communicate.

-Matter can also use WiFi or Ethernet to talk with smart home devices, itn’t limited to just using Thread.
+Matter can also use WiFi or Ethernet to talk with smart home devices, it isn’t limited to just using Thread.